Andersw88/aw_drone/readme-git.txt

 Run catkin_make in the root of your catkin workspace

-Use "roslaunch aw_hector_quadrotor maze2.launch" to run.
+Use "roslaunch aw_hector_quadrotor maze2.launch tgm:=2" to run. where tgm can be 0-2

 some run configuration can be found in: aw_hector_quadrotor/cfg/